Thunderstone (band)

-Thunderstone is a power metal band from Helsinki, Finland.
-The band was formed in 2000 by guitarist Nino Laurenne and the line-up became complete in the following year.
-After the release of the band's self-titled debut album, Thunderstone, the band toured Europe supporting Stratovarius and Symphony X. Thunderstone released its first four albums through Nuclear Blast; however, their album Dirt Metal was released in October 2009 under Sony Music label.
+Thunderstone is a Finnish power metal band from Helsinki.
+It was formed in 2000 by Nino Laurenne, and the line-up became complete in the following year.
+After the release of the band's self-titled debut album, Thunderstone, the band toured Europe supporting Stratovarius and Symphony X. They have released six studio albums overall, with their latest, Apocalypse Again, being released in 2016.